-Self-Working Card Trick by steventaputoro, MattMcGurk, PigCake, SeanDevine, CardMechanic, ReidFerry, AlakazamMagicUK, EverythingMagicPro99, and AMillionCardTricks
+Self-Working Card Trick by steventaputoro, MattMcGurk, PigCake, SeanDevine, CardMechanic, ReidFerry, AlakazamMagicUK, EverythingMagicPro99, magic-tv, and AMillionCardTricks

-Created by: steventaputoro, MattMcGurk, PigCake, SeanDevine, CardMechanic, ReidFerry, AlakazamMagicUK, EverythingMagicPro99, AMillionCardTricks
+Created by: steventaputoro, MattMcGurk, PigCake, SeanDevine, CardMechanic, ReidFerry, AlakazamMagicUK, EverythingMagicPro99, magic-tv, AMillionCardTricks

 Key features

-• No sleight of hand required, making it beginner-friendly
+• No sleight of hand required—accessible to all skill levels

-• Relies on mathematical principles or procedural setups for automatic outcomes
+• Relies on mathematical principles, stacked decks, or procedural setups

-• Spectator shuffling and cutting enhance the illusion of fairness
+• Often uses spectator shuffling and cutting to enhance fairness

-• Focus on presentation, pacing, and misdirection to maximize impact
+• Focus on presentation, pacing, and misdirection for maximum impact

-• Easy to reset and repeat, ideal for quick performances
+• Quick to learn and reset, ideal for casual or social media performances

 Pros